Virtual House of Commons: Suspension and return to physical proceedings

-On 12 May, Leader of the House of Commons Jacob Rees-Mogg announced that Parliament would move back to meeting in person "as quickly as possible" after the Whitsun recess on 2 June.
-He stated that MPs should "set an example" and return to working in Westminster, as the Government had recently announced that certain groups of people may restart work from 13 May.
-This was met with widespread anger from opposition parties, with a Labour spokesperson stating that it contravened the Government's own public health advice, as the message was still to work from home if possible.
+On 12 May, Leader of the House of Commons Jacob Rees-Mogg announced that the House of Commons would move back to meeting in person "as quickly as possible" after the Whitsun recess on 2 June.
+He stated that MPs should "set an example" and return to working in Westminster, as the government had recently announced that certain groups of people may restart work from 13 May.
+This was met with widespread anger from opposition parties, with a Labour spokesperson stating that it contravened the government's own public health advice, as the message was still to work from home if possible.
 In addition, it was pointed out that MPs from Scotland, Wales and Northern Ireland would be contravening rules set out by their respective devolved governments, which require the public to stay at home; and even if the law changed, it would be very difficult to get to London due to the geographical distance and lack of transport services.
 Despite this, Scottish Secretary Alister Jack said that he would travel down from his Dumfries and Galloway constituency to take departmental questions, stating that his position as a key worker allowed him to do so, and that the Palace of Westminster was being made "Covid-safe".
-The Government later defended its decision, stating that the measures were only ever intended to be temporary; and the current arrangements did not allow for sufficient scrutiny, nor did they allow for the government to progress its legislative programme.
+The government later defended its decision, stating that the measures were only ever intended to be temporary; and the current arrangements did not allow for sufficient scrutiny, nor did they allow for the government to progress its legislative programme.

-The next day, Speaker Lindsay Hoyle put the Government's hopes of reintroducing a physical parliament into doubt, when he told MPs that he would suspend sittings if social distancing were not adhered to.
+The next day, Speaker Lindsay Hoyle put the government's hopes of reintroducing physical sittings into doubt, when he told MPs that he would suspend sittings if social distancing were not adhered to.
 He also said that voting would take longer if it had to take place in person, in some cases up to an hour.
 This was welcomed by some opposition MPs, who pointed out that the government was only intending to reopen parliament in order for backbench MPs to support Johnson at Prime Minister's Questions, as he was seen by many to be struggling without a supportive crowd.